kubedb/docs/docs/guides/zookeeper/monitoring/alerting.md

   ```

 * To learn more about how Prometheus monitoring works with KubeDB, see the overview [here](/docs/guides/zookeeper/monitoring/overview.md).

-* For dashboards and visualisation, see [Grafana Dashboard](grafana-dashboard.md) for ZooKeeper.

 > Note: YAML files used in this tutorial are stored in [docs/examples/zookeeper](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/zookeeper) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).